schierlm/Oberon-extended-history/README.md

 Features

-* Programming language Oberon-2 (2020 Edition), implementing a superset of Oberon-07
+* Programming language Oberon-2 (2020 Edition) defined as a superset of the Oberon-07 language
 * Safe module unloading and module finalization
 * System building and maintenance tools
 * Smooth line scrolling with variable line spaces